Pitch Battle: Judges and presenters

 The series was hosted by Mel Giedroyc and is joined each week by judges Gareth Malone and Kelis and series music director Deke Sharon.
-Guest judges for the series are Will Young (first episode), Chaka Kahn (second), Bebe Rexha (third).
+Guest judges for the series are Will Young (first episode), Chaka Khan (second), Bebe Rexha (third).
 Seal (fourth) and Joe Jonas (fifth).
 All performed in the live finale, with Deke Sharon filling the third judging seat.

 Jermaine Jackson joined as a sixth special guest for the live finale (paired with the wild card group).
 Due to work commitments Joe was not able to attend the live final so his brother Nick Jonas attended and performed in his place.

 Format

 Each episode of the show features a variety of groups, one of which is a cappella, and the others, ranging in style (community choir, show choir, gospel group, etc.) perform with the show's live band.
 After an opening number featuring the 6 new groups, the groups are paired off, each performing their "showstopper", followed by a back-and-forth Pitch Perfect-inspired riff off on a specific theme, after which one of the two groups is eliminated.
 The remaining three groups then perform a song featuring a soloist, after which the judges eliminate one more group, then the final two sing a song by the guest judge, back and forth, during which the guest judge grabs a mic and starts singing joining the winning group.

 The live finale has a couple of additional features: All five winning groups will perform with the judge that chose them (with the wild card group paired with a sixth celebrity).
 In addition, instead of a solo round, the top 3 groups will all sing a song a cappella.